 Pain in Your Ear, Head, or Neck

 These are some of the most obvious signs that you are grinding in your sleep.
 If you wake with a dull, lingering headache on a regular basis, you are probably stressing the muscles in your face and jaw and during sleep.
-Chronic earaches or ringing in the ears can also be caused by consistent clenching of teeth.
+Chronic earaches or ringing in the ears can also be caused by the consistent clenching of teeth.

 Deterioration of Dental Restorations